IamGiel/Mean-Crud-App/README.md

 </pre>
 - define the functions that is set to run the `(click)`, `(ngSubmit)` and `[disabled]` one way binding inside the `employee.component.ts`

+14. To make the submit button work - CONSUME post request from backend (nodeJs folder)
+- to do this:
+- one: create function inside the `service`

 <br><hr>

 <a href="https://www.youtube.com/watch?v=UYh6EvpQquw">...src</a>